QinCai-rui/diffy/README.md

 This project includes two scripts for solving the Diffy Squares problem.
 There were more than two scripts but due to the fact that I have worked on multiple machines to complete this project, I cannot find the other files (I forgot to commit changes!!).
 I will try and search through all the devices I have worked on and (hopefully!)
 I can put them back here!

-This project was inspired by the NZMO, I think New Zealand Mathematical Olympiad?
-For backgroud info, fell free to read the last part of this readme (that was generated my chatgpt!)

 ## Files

 ### 1. `diffy.py`